A Grand, Gracious Beach Retreat at The Sanctuary at Kiawah

 The public areas in the heart of the hotel are meant to evoke private 19th-century salons, furnished in traditional style with intricate millwork and opulent top notes.
 The Morning Room, fashioned after a traditional ladies’ retreat, sits across the lobby from the more masculine Lobby Bar.
 Either is a wonderful spot to lounge with coffee and your reading material of choice in the mornings, or unwind with an afternoon cocktail while the kids read or play games.

 The 255 rooms and suites at The Sanctuary fit in with the hotel’s mannerly sensibility, including custom wooden beds with pillowy mattresses, thick tieback draperies and well-chosen case goods.
-The color scheme of butter yellows and pale greens lends a soft and soothing effect.
+The color scheme of coastal blues and pale greens lends a soft and soothing effect.
 Our two-queen Sanctuary Guestroom was generously sized, with a comfortable sitting area and a spacious bathroom anchored by a deep soaking tub.
 Plantation shutters above the tub open to the bedroom; while this is intended to yield a clear view of the outdoor surroundings, the bonus for parents is that it’s easy to keep an eye on little ones at bath time without having to sit on the bathroom floor.

 All accommodations have a private balcony with seating, and 90 percent offer ocean views, while the remainder look toward woodland areas.
 Our west-facing balcony had an unobstructed vista over the pools and beach, with Kiawah’s spectacular sunsets in clear sight.